-Definition: Annual Analyst Turnover is the average percentage of analysts that leave the analyst role in the Service Desk, for any reason (voluntarily or involuntarily), in a year.
+Definition: Annual Analyst Turnover is the average percentage of analysts that leave the analyst role in the Enterprise Service Desk, for any reason (voluntarily or involuntarily), in a year.
 New analysts who leave during their initial training period should not be included in the numerator when calculating turnover.

-$Annual\ Analyst\ Turnover = \frac{Avg.\ number\ of\ analysts\ that\ leave\ per\ year}{Avg.\ total\ analyst\ headcount}$
+$Annual \ Analyst \ Turnover = \frac{Avg. number \ of \ analysts \ that \ leave \ per \ year}{Avg. \ total \ analyst \ head count}$

-Why it's important: Analyst turnover is Pricely.
-Each time an analyst leaves the Service Desk, a new analyst needs to be hired to replace the outgoing analyst.
-This results in Pricely recruiting, hiring, and training expenses.
+Why it's important: Analyst turnover is costly.
+Each time an analyst leaves the Enterprise Service Desk, a new analyst needs to be hired to replace the outgoing analyst.
+This results in costly recruiting, hiring, and training expenses.
 Additionally, it is typically several weeks or even months before an analyst is fully productive, so there is lost productivity associated with analyst turnover as well.
-High analyst turnover is generally associated with low analyst morale in a Service Desk.
+High analyst turnover is generally associated with low analyst morale in an Enterprise Service Desk.